 • Once the data are saved, a graph will be displayed with height, speed and acceleration values computed from the recorded barometric pressure data.
-See the next section for more details on that.
+See <<analyzing_micropeak_data> for more details on that.

+2.3.
 Analyzing MicroPeak Data

 The MicroPeak application can present flight data in the form of a graph, a collection of computed statistics or in tabular form.